-We continue to collaborate with our investigators to ensure the safety of patients and employees, as well as the productivity of our clinical programs.
-We expect these measures will allow us to build on the positive momentum of the past quarter, despite any COVID-19-related challenges that may arise.
+We will continue to monitor COVID-19 and its impact on our industry and business.
+We are collaborating with our investigators, partners, and vendors to minimize its effect and to ensure the safety of patients and employees, minimize the effect of supply chain challenges, and maintain the advancement of our clinical programs.
+We expect these measures will allow us to adequately respond to any COVID-19-related challenges that may arise.
 Moving forward, we plan to remain in contact with relevant stakeholders and keep the market apprised of any new information that may materially impact clinical timelines.